 Here is a list of delicious and healthy spices that are safe to feed your dog:

 Can dogs eat cinnamon?
 Of course.
 Cinnamon isn’t beneficial to humans alone.
-It contains anti-inflammatory properties that are good for your dog’s mental and physical health.
+It contains anti-inflammatory properties for your dog’s mental and physical health.

 Cinnamon is often recommended for regulating blood sugar and protecting against heart disease.

-It’s a good choice of spice to add to your dog’s treat for a new exciting flavor.
+It’s an excellent spice to add to your dog’s treat for a new exciting flavor.
 This spice tastes great with pumpkin meals which most dogs can’t resist.

 There’s usually a debate about whether or not ginger has a place in a dog’s diet.
-The truth is that provided you’re feeding it the right type of ginger, and in the right amount, the spice is entirely safe.
+The truth is that provided you’re feeding it the correct type of ginger and in the right amount, the spice is entirely safe.